Joanne Clifton

+Since leaving Strictly, Clifton has starred in multiple stage productions such as the UK tours of Shrek the Musical and The Addams Family.

 Dancing career

 Clifton started dancing ballroom and Latin as a child in her home village of Waltham, taught by her parents, former world number ones Keith and Judy Clifton.
 She competed nationally and internationally as a child, initially partnering her brother Kevin.
 Later, she chose to specialise in ballroom so as not to directly compete against her brother.
 She has competed in both ballroom and Latin since the age of 4.
 She has been a British Champion five times and Italian Champion three times, and was Professional Ballroom European Champion in 2012 and Professional World Dancesport Games Champion in 2013.

 In 2000, Clifton moved to Bologna, Italy, to train with Team Diablo, the biggest dance school in Europe.
 She was initially partnered with Marco Cavallaro, reaching sixth in the world in amateur rankings with him.
 She moved to professional competition when she was chosen to partner Paolo Bosco in 2011.
 In 2013, they were amongst ten other professional dancing couples to be invited to perform at the Kremlin.
 She and her partner became champions of the World Dancesport Games in Taiwan in 2013 and won the World Professional Ballroom Showdance Championships in Merano, Italy, later that year.
 Clifton danced with Bosco competitively until his retirement on 15 December 2013.
 She retired from competitive dancing on 19 December 2013.

 From April to May 2014, she joined her brother as a dancer in the Burn the Floor Dance Company, performing in the show's tour of Australia and Japan.